cdrage/containerfiles/README.md

         \____\_______/
 ```

-All the Dockerfiles I use!
-Read below for a description of the container you're about to use.
+All the Dockerfiles I use.

+**Notes:**
+  - Each container is a [12 factor application](https://12factor.net).
+Every container is meant to have maximum portability and replicability.
+  - Containers can be started by using simple variables.
+  - Persistency.
+When passing in a volume, the data will be PERSISTENT.
+Thus if you `docker rm` and re-create the container, data is neither lost no ovewritten.
-Each container is automatically built and pushed to [https://hub.docker.com/r/cdrage/](https://hub.docker.com/r/cdrage/) upon each commit.
+  - Each container is automatically built and pushed to https://hub.docker.com/r/cdrage/ on each commit.

-You may also `git clone https://github.com/cdrage/dockerfiles` and build it yourself (`docker build -t username/container .`).
+  - You may also `git clone https://github.com/cdrage/dockerfiles` and build it yourself (`docker build -t username/container .`).

+**Descriptions:**

 Below is a general overview (with instructions) on each Docker container I use.
 This is automatically generated from the comments that I have left in each `Dockerfile`.

-Open an issue if there's a problem with a container!
 ## cdrage/chrome

  **Description:**